immutable/zkevm-bridge-contracts/docs/high-level-architecture.md

 The `_updateFlowRateBucket` function in [`FlowRateDetection.sol`](../src/root/flowrate/FlowRateDetection.sol) implements the bucket update calculations.

 ---
-## Threat Model
-### Attack Surfaces
-#### Bridge Smart Contracts
-The smart contracts are the primary attack surface for the bridge.
-They are the components that handle the core bridge functionality that users interact with, and custody significant amount of user-funds.
-Detail listing of the state mutating functions in each of the core functions, any access controls they employ are listed in the [appendix](#appendix-a-smart-contract-state-mutation-functions).
-The contracts are deployed on both the Root and Child chains.
-The contracts are written in Solidity, and are compiled using the Solidity compiler (v0.8.19).
-Vulnerabilities in the smart contracts can be exploited in a number of ways, to lead to a range of potential impacts, such as loss of user funds, double-spends, and denial of service.
-- execution of invalid messages
-- unauthorised access to privileged functions
-- loss of user funds
--

-#### Bridge Operators

-#### User Interfaces and Supporting Services

-#### Axelar GMP
-- validators, smart contracts other infrastructure and operational risk

-#### Cryptographic Keys

-####

-#### Immutable Chain

-#### Ethereum Chain

 ## Glossary
 - **General Message Passing (GMP) bridge**: A bridge that enables the transfer of arbitrary messages between two chains.
 The GMP bridge used by the Immutable zkEVM token bridge is [Axelar](https://axelar.network/).